micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-4-rashi_en.md

 ### passuk 19
 <b>Or lest you raise your eyes [heavenward] — </b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>to speculate about the matter, and to set your heart to blunder after them.
-<b>When Adonoy has made them available</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>to provide them with light. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Another explanation: [He made them available] as deities.
+<b>When Hachem has made them available</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>to provide them with light. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Another explanation: [He made them available] as deities.
 He did not prevent them <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>from blundering after them, but paved the way for them [to err] through their meaningless speculations, in order to banish them from the world.
 Similarly it states: “For he smoothes [the way] before his eyes, causing Him [God] to discover his iniquity for which He will hate him.

 ### passuk 20
 <b>[Iron] crucible.</b> This is a vessel in which gold is refined.